There’s a right and wrong way to leave your job. Here’s how not to lose friends or alienate people when quitting.

 Quitting in a huff might give you a temporary feeling of satisfaction or vindication (especially if you feel as though you’ve been wronged by your employer or company).
 But it also will tar you with the reputation of being an unprofessional malcontent, and that label can be hard to shake.
 Resigning from your job the right way, with equal parts class and grace, will not only help your employer and colleagues cope with, and prepare for, your impending absence.
 It will also ensure that you preserve important networking opportunities, contacts, and relationships, from which you may benefit professionally in the future.
 Leave the same way you came into the job — with your head held up high.

-we’re always interested in hearing from accounting and finance professionals like yourselves, who are ready for new, exciting opportunities that can take their careers to the next level.
+Let us know what you think!
+At Clarity Recruitment, we’re always interested in hearing from accounting and finance professionals like yourselves, who are ready for new, exciting opportunities that can take their careers to the next level.
 And be sure to follow us on Twitter (@clarityrecruits) for more great tips and advice!